ossf/secure-sw-dev-fundamentals/secure_software_development_fundamentals.md

 > An example of a directory traversal vulnerability is [CVE-2020-11652](https://cve.mitre.org/cgi-bin/cvename.cgi?name=CVE-2020-11652), a vulnerability in the SaltStack.
 SaltStack is a configuration management and orchestration tool for managing multi-computer infrastructure.
 In this vulnerability, a method failed to properly sanitize an input parameter, allowing “**..**” elements that were used to create a filename.
 The result was that attackers could cause entire sets of machines to execute commands of their choosing.

-🔔 Path traversal is such a common cause of security vulnerabilities that it is 2019 CWE Top 25 #10.
+🔔 Path traversal is such a common cause of security vulnerabilities that it is 2021 CWE Top 25 #8 and 2019 CWE Top 25 #10.
 It is also identified as [CWE-22](https://cwe.mitre.org/data/definitions/22.html), *Improper Limitation of a Pathname to a Restricted Directory (‘Path Traversal’)*.

 #### Windows Pathnames